Kimmage: History

 In the late 1940s and early 1950s, the park facing the end of Stannaway Road was known locally as the 'Tip'.
 The Tip had a water-filled quarry which froze over in the winter.
-In one tragic incident, three children drowned when they fell through thin ice and died.
+In one tragic incident during the summer of 1941, an 11 year old boy drowned while traversing the water on a makeshift raft.

 The Poddle fed the millrace at the end of the pond in the grounds of the nearby monastery of Mount Argus.
 In the 1950s and 1960s, this two-storey building housed St Gabriel's Boys Club, which was well supported by the local community when they staged Gilbert and Sullivan operettas.

 The residential area between Ferns Road and Kildare Road was architecturally designed in the shape of a Celtic Cross, with a mirror image each side of Armagh Road.
 Locally this road was considered as dividing Crumlin and Kimmage.
 The majority of these roads were named after mediaeval monasteries such as Clonmacnoise, Clonard, Kells and Monasterboice.
 Stannaway Road originally ran from Sundrive Road, up to and just beyond Cashel Road, where the scheme ended with a wall across the roadway that was demolished in the 1940s/1950s when an extension to the original scheme commenced.
 Blarney Park also had a similar wall separating the Dublin Corporation houses from a private scheme.
 In the 1950s, residents in the Corporation houses objected to being cut off and broke a hole through.
 The hole was gradually made larger and the Corporation deemed the wall unsafe and eventually demolished it.
 Access through the private section then became the norm.
 The Corporation devised a privatisation policy in the 1970s and sold council homes to the existing tenants.
 Captain's Road (previously Captain's Lane) runs from the top of Windmill Road in Crumlin to Kimmage Road.
 There were only a few houses between the schools (St Columcille CBS and the girls' convent opposite) on Armagh Road and St Agnes Church.